 For compliance, RPEQs and those seeking RPEQ must record their continuing professional development (CPD) activities.
 The Track My CPD logbook keeps track of your CPD including conference attendance, technical tours, short courses, private study, services to the engineering profession, and more.

-As a Registered Professional Engineer of Queensland (RPEQ), you occupy a position of trust and responsibility within the community, industry and across government.
+As a Registered Professional Engineer of Queensland (RPEQ), you occupy a position of trust and responsibility in the community, industry and across government.
 To ensure your skills and knowledge remain up to date, an RPEQ must engage in regular structured Continuing Professional Development (CPD).
-As a minimum, an RPEQ must participate in 150 hours professional development over any three year period.
+As a minimum, an RPEQ must undertake 150 hours of structured professional development in any given three year period.

 Objectives of CPD

 CPD activities are designed to:

 - develop new areas of expertise

 - increase effectiveness in the workplace

 - grow your leadership capabilities and improve career opportunities

 - increase your network of fellow professionals

 A minimum 10 hours must be dedicated to risk management during any three year period.